 When your shoes are in a shoebox, wrap each one with a half-piece of packing paper.
-Giving the shoe this layer of protection helps to prevent typical scuffing and rubbing issues that can develop during the transportation process.
+Giving the shoe this layer of protection helps prevent typical scuffing and rubbing issues during the transportation process.

 2. Line the shoebox with paper or packing materials.

-Lining the shoebox with more packing paper or some other packing material reduces the friction levels that can happen as the shoes move.
-You may want to line the bottom of the box, place the wrapped shoes on top of that, and add another layer of protective material before securing the lid.
+Lining the shoebox with more packing paper or other packing material reduces the friction levels that can happen as the shoes move.
+You may want to line the box’s bottom, place the wrapped shoes on top of that, and add another layer of protective material before securing the lid.